Family of four happily cooking together in their kitchen.

 Mortgagee Clause: What Is It And How Does It Work?

-The mortgagee clause, a protective measure taken by mortgage lenders, an aspect that’s important to understand.
-That’s because it might affect your mortgage in the future.
+One important topic is the mortgagee clause.
+This is a protective measure taken by mortgage lenders.
+It’s a key aspect of the home loan process because it might affect your mortgage in the future.

 A mortgagee clause, also known as a loss payee or mortgage clause, is a provisional agreement that pops up in home loans.
 It’s established between a property insurance provider and a mortgage lender (the mortgagee).
 It protects the lender from experiencing financial losses in situations where the mortgaged property becomes damaged.